danstocker-legacy/nodes/README.md

 ```

 When creating ad-hoc super-nodes, the developer must make sure that child
-nodes only connect to other child nodes, in other words, there are no
+nodes only connect to sibling nodes, in other words, there are no
 connections outside the super-node.
-(Except through the super-node's own ports.)
+(Except through ports shared with the
+super-node.)

 Implementing a super-node class
 ------------------------------